adamjkeller/apprunner-vpc-connector-demo/README.md

    <details><summary> Postgres Database </summary>

 First, let's confirm that we can establish network connectivity to the backend database on the required port.
-To test this we will navigate to the `/test-connection` path, which will simply confirm via Netcat that we can establish a connection to the backend datanbase.
+To test this we will navigate to the `/test-connection` path, which will simply confirm via Netcat that we can establish a connection to the backend database.
 Here is a snippet of the code from the application to better understand:

 ```python